racket/racket/racket/src/README.txt

  * For Racket CS, supplying either selects a Racket or Chez Scheme implementation used to create boot files to the build platform.
    Supplying Chez Scheme is a much more direct path.
-These executables do not need to match the versions being built, as there are bootstrapping paths that can handle differences where needed.
+These executables do not need to match the versions being built in non-cross mode, as there are bootstrapping paths that can handle differences where needed.
 If you supply both Racket and Chez Scheme, then Racket is used (despite being less direct).

- * For Racket BC, `--enable-racket=RACKET` selects a Racket for prepare C sources to cooperate with garbage collection.
+ * For Racket BC, `--enable-racket=RACKET` selects a Racket to prepare C sources to cooperate with garbage collection.
 Its version needs to be close to the one being built, and potentially exactly the same version.